 Golden retriever dogs are prone to:

--Inverted or outward-facing eyelids
+Inverted or outward-facing eyelids

 Both dog breeds are prone to eye conditions and hip dysplasia.
 Both (potential) parents should therefore be tested before breeding.
 Good breeders will show you the certificates from these tests and answer your questions.

-But let's say a litter of Australian Shepherd Golden Retriever mix has goldens on both sides of their family tree.
+But let's say a litter of Australian Shepherd Golden Retriever mix has golden on both sides of their family tree.
 In this case, both parents should be tested for the gene (PRA) to ensure that at least one of them is free.

 Does the Australian Shepherd Golden Retriever Mix make a good companion dog?

-The Australian Shepherd dog is also valued for its friendly and affectionate nature, as well as its ability to work.
+The Australian Shepherd dog is also valued for its friendly and affectionate nature, as well as his ability to work.
 However, as the Australian Shepherd is a herding dog, he may bite children he mistakes for members of his "herd".
 Therefore, this dog may not be suitable for families with young children.